 Scenes of North Carolina

 Maybe you're more into capturing those gorgeous NC sunrises on the outer banks or sunsets in the mountains?
 Or perhaps you find the early morning dew on an open field worth photographing.
 You might find the placement of rocks in one of NC's many rivers to be the best photographic moment you've ever seen.
-These scenes (and many others) found in the beauty of NC's landscapes can be entered in the Scenes of North Carolina category.
+These scenes found in the beauty of NC's landscapes can be entered in the Scenes of North Carolina category.